Skip to main content

 Average tooth fairy rate per tooth

-While kids may wonder “is the tooth fairy real?” — parents more likely wonder “how much does the tooth fairy pay?”
-There has been a lot of inflation since parents lost their own baby teeth, and going rates have changed.
+Losing baby teeth is one of the most exciting milestones for many children and one that also gives many parents a bit of anxiety.
+If the tooth fairy is a tradition in your home, you may find yourself scrambling for cash at the last minute and wondering just how much the tooth fairy pays these days!
+Things have changed since parents lost their own baby teeth, and the going rate for those pearly whites has definitely increased.
 While you can (of course) give whatever you want, kids at school will be discussing what the tooth fairy gave them and if the number is different, there could be confusion or disappointment.

 It’s best to be prepared when deciding how much the tooth fairy will give for a tooth at your home by knowing what the average rate the tooth fairy gives out nationally is.